How to bounce back financially after slipping up in December

 6. Design your environment for success

-Most of us acknowledge that the people who surround us influence our behaviours, but the items that surround us have an impact as well.
+Most of us acknowledge that the people who surround us influence our behaviours.

-It sounds so simple, but make sure that the habits that you're trying to stick to are actually important to you.
+It sounds so simple, but make sure the habits you're trying to stick to are actually important to you.

-It’s remarkable how much time people spend chasing things that they don’t really care about.
+It’s remarkable how much time people spend chasing things they don’t really care about.

 Then, when they don’t achieve them, they beat themselves up and feel like a failure.